mitchchn/mitchchn.github.io/_posts/2014-05-17-and-eight-hundred-more.md

 ---

 On Wednesday night I went to bed pretty pleased with myself.
-My article abut the [OS X command line](/2014/os-x-terminal) had found some traction on reddit, pulling in a few hundred visitors over the course of an evening.
+My article abut the [OS X command line](/2014/os-x-terminal) had captured the attention of a few hundred visitors that evening.
+I'd even received a bit of feedback.
 Not bad for a week-old personal blog, eh?

 I was in for one hell of a surprise.
 When I woke up on Thursday morning---my 25th birthday---the number of pageviews had reached 30,000.
 By Friday evening, just over 100,000 people had seen my article.
 And it feels like a good tenth of them have responded in some way: comments, compliments, and criticism.
 Gratitude.
 Typo corrections.
 Sage advice.
 Birthday wishes.